UPDATE

 Trucking is currently the only way to transport goods in and out of the Uinta Basin.
 The Uinta Basin Railway will provide an alternative, safe and efficient system of freight transportation.

-In December, the STB, the lead federal agency that is responsible for preparing the environmental impact statement in compliance with the National Environmental Policy Act (NEPA), decided together with the cooperating agencies that three routes—the Whitmore Park alternative, the Indian Canyon alternative, and the Wells Draw alternative—meet the project’s purpose and need and are reasonable and feasible to construct and operate.
-These three routes, as well as the No-Action alternative, will be evaluated in the Uinta Basin Railway EIS.
-The Coalition plans to continue its ongoing data collection, technical evaluations, and public outreach in order to inform the route(s) carried forward for detailed analysis in the EIS.
+The STB, the lead federal agency that is responsible for preparing the environmental impact statement in compliance with the National Environmental Policy Act (NEPA), decided together with the cooperating agencies that three routes—the Whitmore Park alternative, the Indian Canyon alternative, and the Wells Draw alternative—meet the project’s purpose and need and are reasonable and feasible to construct and operate.
+These three routes, as well as the No-Action alternative, were evaluated in the Uinta Basin Railway EIS.

 Explore all of the evaluated, short listed, and selected routes on the map below